xhide341/morph-app/implementation-history.md

 5. Duplicate check prevents double entries

 ### Next Steps

 - Add activity type filtering
 - Implement activity persistence
 - Add error recovery for disconnections
 - Add activity batching for performance

+## Room Creation

+1. Create room only in session page
+2. redirect to room page
+3. room page has username modal that will be responsible for user join activity